 Helen qualified as a solicitor in 2004 and joined John Ford Solicitors in 2007.
 In August 2018, John Ford Solicitors became part of the Sinclairslaw group.
 Since joining the firm Helen has been successful in representing clients in range of legal disputes.
 She acts almost exclusively for individuals in claims against the State, public bodies (including local authorities, Government departments, universities, schools and licensing bodies).

-• Permanent exclusions from school, including appeals
+• Permanent exclusions from school, including appeals and Judicial Reviews.

 • Judicial reviews of local authorities.